Detecting Latin in Historical Books with Large Language Models: A Multimodal Benchmark: Abstract

 \section{Abstract}

-This paper presents a novel task of extracting Latin fragments from mixed-language historical documents with varied layouts.
+This paper presents a novel task of extracting low-resourced and noisy Latin fragments from mixed-language historical documents with varied layouts.
 We benchmark and evaluate the performance of large foundation models against a multimodal dataset of 724 annotated pages.
-The results demonstrate that reliable Latin detection with contemporary models is achievable.
-Our study provides the first comprehensive analysis of these models' capabilities and limits for this task. \footnote{Under review.
-Both the dataset and code will be published.}
+The results demonstrate that reliable Latin detection with contemporary zero-shot models is achievable, yet these models lack a functional comprehension of Latin.
+This study establishes a comprehensive baseline for processing Latin within mixed-language corpora, supporting quantitative analysis in intellectual history and historical linguistics.
+Both the dataset and code are available at \url{https://github.com/COMHIS/EACL26-detect-latin}.